-Austrian almond Linzer cookies are very special holiday cookies.
-Not just because they are beautiful but they are also very delicious.
-Sandwiched with an assorted delicious filling of jams and chocolate makes a perfect treat any time of the year especially during the holiday season.
+Almond Linzer cookies are as tasty as they are beautiful.
+This recipe makes enough cookies to share.
+Sandwiched with an assorted delicious filling of jams and chocolate these are the perfect treat any time of the year, especially during the holiday season.

 Dry ingredients - In a bowl combine flour, salt, cornflour, almond meal, and nutmeg together.
 Set aside